FUSED-Net: Detecting Traffic Signs with Limited Data: Introduction

-Despite the emergence of DL-based methods that have introduced significant progress in traffic sign detection \cite{zhu2016traffic, tabernik2019deep}, these methods require extensive annotated training data to achieve optimal performance.
-The publicly available traffic sign datasets often focus on specific countries, with limited traffic sign categories and low variability, which limits the effectiveness of these methods.
-As a result, a model trained on one country's dataset might not perform well on another without being fine-tuned on a sufficient number of target samples.
-Moreover, despite the advancements in hardware technology and the generation of massive datasets that have propelled the DL-based approaches towards human-like capabilities, they are still unable to learn effectively from only a few samples \cite{qi2022smallData}.
+Even with the advancements in hardware technology and the generation of massive datasets that have propelled the DL-based approaches towards human-like capabilities, they are still unable to learn effectively from only a few samples \cite{qi2022smallData}.
 Unlike humans, who can quickly adapt to new tasks using prior knowledge, DL models require extensive data to perform effectively \cite{Antonelli2022fewshot}.
 This disparity in learning efficiency is particularly challenging in the context of traffic sign detection in underrepresented regions, such as Bangladesh, where annotated samples are scarce.
-In this connection, the recent family of Few-Shot Learning (FSL)-based models can play an instrumental role with its remarkable ability to learn with limited data and has already proved its worth in a diversified arena of computer vision tasks \cite{song2023aComprehensive}.
+In this connection, the recent family of Few-Shot Learning (FSL)-based models can play an instrumental role with its remarkable ability to learn with limited data and has already proved its worth in a diversified arena of computer vision tasks \cite{song2023aComprehensive}, making them an ideal choice for this problem domain.

 Recent research endeavors have applied FSL-based approaches to problems such as object detection and classification, collectively referred to as Few-Shot Object Detection (FSOD) \cite{liu2023recent}.
 FSOD is especially useful in situations where it is difficult to obtain large labeled datasets, such as with traffic signs from remote locations that are underrepresented due to negligence and lack of preservation efforts \cite{ashik2022recognizing}.
 Hence, in this work, we propose \modelName, a fusion of Faster RCNN with Unfrozen Parameters, Pseudo-Support Sets, Embedding Normalization, and Domain Adaptation while reducing data requirement.
 Empirical analysis shows that our proposed model \modelName\ achieves superior performance compared to the state-of-the-art FSOD architecture on the target traffic sign dataset with limited data, significantly reducing the need for large datasets.
 This advancement can greatly improve Traffic Sign Detection and Recognition Systems, allowing them to identify traffic signs accurately in various real-world conditions, tackling the challenges of data scarcity.
 Our contributions are: